ankaAR/bestiario5e/_creatures/gazer.md

 ***Eye Rays.*** The gazer shoots two of the following magical eye rays at random (reroll duplicates), choosing one or two targets it can see within 60 feet of it:

-7. Dazing Ray: The targeted creature must succeed on a DC 12 Wisdom saving throw or be charmed until the start of the gazer's next turn.
-While the target is charmed in this way, its speed is halved, and it has disadvantage on attack rolls.
+7. Dazing Ray: The targeted creature must succeed on a DC 12 Wisdom saving throw or be hechizado until the start of the gazer's next turn.
+While the target is hechizado in this way, its speed is halved, and it has disadvantage on attack rolls.

-2. Fear Ray: The targeted creature must succeed on a DC 12 Wisdom saving throw or be frightened until the start of the gazer's next turn.
+2. Fear Ray: The targeted creature must succeed on a DC 12 Wisdom saving throw or be asustado until the start of the gazer's next turn.

 3. Frost Ray: The targeted creature must succeed on a DC 12 Dexterity saving throw or take 10 (3d6) cold damage.